-Covers the process of growth and change, which occur in human development spanning conception, infancy, toddlerhood, early childhood and middle childhood.
-An indepth study of each stage of the field and current predominant theories are also covered.
+Units: 3.00 - UC:CSU 3.00 hours lecture weekly Covers the process of growth and change, which occur in human development spanning conception, infancy, toddlerhood, early childhood and adolesence.
+An indepth study of each stage of the field and current predominent theories are also covered.
 Course assignments reflect individual student interest within each area of development and may include observations, research papers, interviews, site visits and related projects.

-NOTE: This course meets part of the core requirement to teach in a licensed early childhood program.
-(Formerly CHLDEV 120.)
+This course meets part of the core requirement to teach in a licensed early childhood program.

-ECE 125 CHILD FAMILY & COMMUNITY
+ECE 125 CHILD, FAMILY & COMMUNITY

-The child will be studied in various contexts, where the interrelationships between family, school and community are seen as the foundation for human development.
+Units: 3.00 - UC:CSU 3.00 hours lecture weekly This course is part of core curriculum meeting requirements for state licensing Title 22, Title V programs and the child development permit matrix.
+In this course the child will be studied in various contexts, where the interrelationships between family, school and community are seen as the foundation for human development.
 Cultural, social and family issues are studied as they relate to the developing child.
-Emphasis is on societal issues that impact children and their families, and how that impact effects the roles of the early childhood educator.
-Community resources for families and profession-als are researched.
-Note: This course is part of core curriculum meeting requirements for state licensing Title XXII, Title V programs and the child development permit matrix.
-(Formerly CHLDEV 125.)
+Emphasis is on societal issues that impact children and their families, and how that impact effects the roles of the early chilhood educator.
+Community resources for families and professionals are researched.